axone-protocol/docs/docs/faq/faq.md

 Not at all!
 The protocol we've developed introduces innovative primitives suitable for a wide range of applications.
 Initially, we targeted B2B ones.
 While these have notable usage volume, they're not seamless and pose bootstrapping challenges.

-Consequently, we've prioritized no-code interfaces for data & service providers, Zone creators, governance participants, and workflow consumers.
+Consequently, we've prioritized no-code interfaces for data & service providers, zone creators, governance participants, and workflow consumers.
 Our aim is to allow individuals to easily define rules and either contribute to or consume resources.
 These user-friendly interfaces empower developers to seamlessly experiment with off-chain coordination.
 While many community-driven innovations arise from our members (such as Marketplaces, Collaborative Research DAOs, Personal Data Vaults, etc.), our primary focus for adoption is collaborative AI training.
 The Axone Portal will feature what we term "AI Factory" templates.

 These templates detail rules for data, algorithms, and infrastructure contributions.
 They can be customized to meet specific needs related to quality, privacy, transparency, or reliability.
 Furthermore, they introduce governance frameworks and custom tokens to manage or incentivize AI DAO participants.